orblivion/lbry-wallet-sync-draft/spec/sync.md

 It begins the same way as before: Device A and Device B both create changes (c-1 and c-2 respectively).
 They both try to push their updated wallets as Sequence 6, and Device A gets there first.
 Device B is blocked, and pulls the new Sequence 6 (just created by Device A) from the server.

-Device B merges in its change c-2 with Sequence 6 (containing c-1 created by Device A).
-Both c-1 and c-2 are originally on top of _Sequence 5_, so Sequence 5 will be the merge baseline.
+Device B merges in its local changes (containing Change c-2) with Sequence 6 (containing c-1).
+Again, Sequence 5 is the merge baseline.

 ```mermaid
   sequenceDiagram